-- (c) A member of the Board whose term does not expire at the next convention may only run for a vacant district board position if they resign their current district board position prior to the call for nominations. - 26.04 Any member who occupies a representative position with HSAA shall automatically vacate the office if they accept an out-of-scope position (management exempt) which places them in a conflict of interest with their union duties. - 26.05 A member may only accept a nomination for one position in each election (i.e., President or Vice-President). - 26.06 Local Unit Executive
+- (a) Any active member in good standing of the Union who self identifies as a member of the designated equity group is eligible for nomination. - (b) A member of the Board whose term does not expire at the next convention may only run for a vacant District or Equity Board position if they resign their current Equity Board position prior to the call for nominations. - 26.05 Any member who occupies a representative position with HSAA shall automatically vacate the office if they accept an out-of-scope position (management exempt) which places them in a conflict of interest with their union duties. - 26.06 A member may only accept a nomination for one position in each election (i.e., President or Vice-President).

+26.07 Local Unit Executive